Pre-Medicine Early Assurance Program

 - 28 ACT | 1320 SAT (Critical Reading + Math)

-- Two Letters of Recommendation, one must be from a science teacher or medical professional
+- One letter of recommendation, from a science teacher or medical professional

 - Four years each of English, Math and Science including Biology and Chemistry